 It is important to realize that social media is not a fad and is not going away.
 Social media presents a fundamental shift in the way the world actively communicates.
-For the legal community, it is important to embrace each of these new technologies as they arise since it will allow you to communicate more effectively with your ideal clients, in addition to a host of other benefits.
+Radio, TV, and the Yellowpages are all dying.
+Social Media is the way to reach the client of tomorrow.
+For the legal community, it is important to embrace these new technologies as they arise since it will allow you to communicate more effectively with your ideal clients, in addition to a host of other benefits.

 A successful social media campaign can help improve your overall online presence.
 The process involves creating, optimizing, connecting, and socializing in the most popular social media sites.
 When this is done correctly, the links to the information you submit will multiple quickly.
 See how the “Domino Effect” works by considering these two scenarios: